rubeenl99/Retail_Analysis/README.md

 ## Python Analysis

-All Python scripts used for data extraction, cleaning, and analysis are included in the notebook [`retail_analysis.ipynb`](./retail_analysis.ipynb).
+All Python scripts used for data extraction, cleaning, and analysis are included in the notebook: [`retail_analysis.ipynb`](./retail_analysis.ipynb).

 After extracting the data from the MySQL database, Python was used to: